 - 1/4 cup of chopped Chocolate (dark or semi-sweet chocolate)

-- 1/2 tsp granulated Sugar – for sprinkling on top (optional)
+- 1/2 teaspoon granulated Sugar – for sprinkling on top (optional)

 - Preheat oven to 400F degrees.
 Spray a jumbo muffin pan with oil or melted butter.

 - Mash Banana Mixture: Peel the bananas and mash using a fork or immersion blender.
 It doesn’t have to be super smooth, a little of chunk is fine.
 You need 1 cup of mashed banana, measure once mashed and remove the excess if any.
 Add pure vanilla extract, plain greek yogurt and oil and stir.
 Cover and set aside.

 - Cream Egg & Sugar: Using hand mixer or stand mixer, cream the egg and sugar until light in color and smooth and flowing consistency, about 5 minutes.

 - Wet Ingredients: Turn the mixer in low-speed (or turn it off) and pour the mashed banana mixture to the creamed sugar and egg.
 Mix until just combined.

 - Add Dry Ingredients: In low-speed, gradually add the all-purpose flour, baking soda and salt to the wet ingredients and mix until just combined, then pour the buttermilk and mix just enough to combine.
 Add chocolate chips and chopped chocolate and mix just to distribute.
 Do not over mix the batter.
 The mixture will be slightly thick enough to handle add-on like chocolate chips without sinking the chips at the bottom.

 - Divide the Batter: Divide the batter in 6 muffin hole, fill up to the TOP, NOT 3/4 full but to the TOP.
 Top with chopped chocolate and sprinkle some sugar on top.
 Press the chocolate chunks to make it stick to the batter.